What Is the Timeline for Alcohol Withdrawal?

 Alcohol abuse and alcoholism are common in our culture.
-According to the National Council on Alcoholism and Drug Dependence, about 17.6 million people in the US have some form of dependence on alcohol, while millions of others engage in binge drinking or other forms of alcohol abuse.
+According to the Results from the 2019 National Survey on Drug Use and Health, about 14.5 million people in the US have an alcohol use disorder, while millions of others engage in binge drinking or other forms of alcohol abuse.
 This is a major challenge both for personal reasons and at a family and community level.
 Alcohol abuse can lead to major issues, like withdrawal, not to mention interfere with the individual’s life and health, disrupting relationships, and creating risks for others in the community.

 The following steps provide information about the timeline and various stages of alcohol withdrawal: